EdwinWenink/archive_fever/content/posts/37-deepfakes.md

 these societal changes and remind us of the dangers, are nevertheless equally subjected to the great historical impetus of technological progression.
-And this person then reasons: if the technology will emerge in society at some point in any case, then the best thing we can do is raise awareness so we, as a society, can adapt to the technology - rather than adapting the technology to human needs.
+And this person then reasons: if the technology will emerge in society at some point in any case, then the best thing we can do now is raise awareness.
+In this way we, as a society, can adapt to the technology - rather than adapting the technology to human needs.

-At the same time, other developers of AI-technology share the concerns for its potential negative societal impact, but conceive of their own responsibility differently.
-For example, the OpenAI research organization dedicated to making sure AI benefits humanity, announced last month that they developed an AI that can write paragraphs of text that “feel close to human quality and show coherence over a page or more of text” [6].
+Other developers of AI-technology share the concerns for its potential negative societal impact, but conceive of their own responsibility differently.
+For example, the OpenAI research organization, which is dedicated to making sure AI benefits humanity, announced last month that they developed an AI that can write paragraphs of text that “feel close to human quality and show coherence over a page or more of text” [6].
 However, contrary to the publications about